Prewriting + planning

 "Too wordy.
 Redundant.
 Be concise."
 If you've ever received these kinds of comments on your papers--or if you just want to take your style to the next level--this 24 minute recorded webinar is for you!
 Learn techniques you can use right away to help you pare your prose and write with greater clarity, succinctness, and power.
 Who knows, you may just find that your writing starts to bring you more joy as a result!

-This three minute video will introduce you to the most important considerations to help you ethically incorporate sources into your paper.
-You can also read the script for this video
+This four minute video will introduce you to the most important considerations to help you ethically incorporate sources into your paper.

-Want to delve deeper?
-This 20 minute video provides more in-depth explanations about ethical source incorporation, including some examples.
-You can also read the script for the longer video.
+Want to delve deeper into the ethics of working with sources?
+This 15 minute video provides more in-depth explanations about ethical source incorporation, including some examples.

 Co-curricular credits